 Landed cost helps businesses determine the absolute lowest price for the products they sell.
 After all, if a company were to set a wholesale or retail price without considering landed cost, they could end up losing money with every order.

-To protect your businesses from a pricing disaster, you’ll need to learn to calculate landed cost.
+To protect your businesses from pricing issues, you’ll need to learn to calculate landed cost.

 Related: What’s the Difference Between Markup and Margin?